 As you master your shipping approach, it becomes less the ‘last step’ in a customer transaction and instead just one stop along the journey of an entire customer lifecycle.

-Given the rules, regulations and risks associated — which are often different for each country — it’s important to understand your shipping options and fulfillment services and identify which provide the lowest cost and mitigate risk.
+Given the rules, regulations and risks associated — which are often different for each country — it’s important to understand your shipping options and fulfilment services and identify which provide the lowest cost and mitigate risk.

 Here are the things you need to think about before launching international shipping: